 - Any person may file a report concerning alleged misconduct of any student or registered student organization.
 Reports shall be prepared in writing, either by the individual reporting the conduct or by the staff member collecting a verbal referral, and directed to the Director of Community Standards.
 Complaints regarding alleged misconduct by a student or registered student organization at a regional campus shall be directed to the Associate Vice Provost or designee at that campus.
 A report should be submitted as soon as possible after the alleged misconduct takes place.

 - The Director of Community Standards or designee shall determine if a complaint alleges or addresses a potential violation of The Student Code and will notify the respondent of such allegations.
-The decision to continue a complaint through the conduct process is the decision of the Director of Community Standards or designee.
+The decision to continue a matter through the conduct process is the decision of the Director of Community Standards or designee.

-B. Administrative Conference
+B. Administrative Conferences and Investigations